HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 ## _A brief explanation of how to create an aar library and share it easily._

+**NOTE:** I assume you already have some code that you want to share as a library.
+The intention of this article is to explain the steps to share the library not how to make it.

 ## 1. Create your library.
 There are different ways to organize code you want to share.
 I prefer when the project is a demo application, and as a 'module' the code of the library you are sharing.
 I am going to explain this case.